jcchavezs/WTK/README.md

 ## Description

-WTK is a toolkit for creating forms in widgets and handle the saving of its data in an easy way.
+WTK is a toolkit for creating forms for the administration of widgets which includes different types of elements: text, textarea, select, checkbox, image attachment, etc.

+It also handles the rendering of the form and the saving of the data allowing you to focus on the frontend part of the widget.

 **[Download plugin on wordpress.org](http://wordpress.org/plugins/wtk/)**